zackjohnson298/PySink/docs/source/examples/basic_parts/basic_part_a.rst

 The general logic is as follows:

 #.
-Create an instance of AsyncManager
+Create an instance of :class:`~PySink.AsyncManager`
 #.
 Create an instance of the worker
 #.
 Connect the worker's signals to their callbacks (line 9-11)
 #.
-Start the worker by passing it to the manager's start_worker() method
+Start the worker by passing it to the manager's :meth:`~PySink.AsyncManager.start_worker` method

 This logic is wrapped in a QApplication so that it can run within a Qt event loop.
 Here's what the full python script looks like: